 Plant Selection Guide

-For your convenience all orders are shipped freight prepaid and charged.
+For your convenience, orders are shipped freight prepaid and charged.
 The freight amount will be added to the invoice.
 Most orders will be shipped using Ace Courier.
-They offer overnight service to most points on Vancouver Island and the lower mainland.
-Larger orders will be shipped by truck or by 4x4 pickup and trailer.
+They offer overnight service to most points on Vancouver Island and the Lower Mainland.
+Larger orders will be shipped by truck and trailer.

 Photo - J. Jackson

-Streamside Native Plants only sells plants that are native to
+Plants only sells plants that are native to coastal British

 owners, developers, golf courses, landscapers, parks